 2000: Exhibited Is this your face?
 No!
 It is the face of your mother and father, at the Civic Art Gallery in Johannesburg together with recipients of the Ampersand Foundation Award (Residency in New York).

-1998–1999: Created the Mobile City Installation for Absa Towers North Building.
-Woolf, Levin and Cawood designed the Mobile City for the North Atrium from 1998 to 2000, in a collaboration with engineers and fabricators.
-The Mobile City consists of 3 tons of aluminium.
-It is motorised, rotating and moving up and down five floors.
+1998–1999: The Mobile City was a collaboratively designed art installation for Absa Towers North Building.
+Paul Cawood, Lewis Levin and Susan Woolf designed the Mobile City for the North Atrium from 1998 to 2000.
+Engineer Johan Rall was responsible for all engineering aspects, of the mobile's motorisation, rotating and moving up and down five floors.

 1998: Awarded a fellowship in New York through Jack Ginsburg and the Ampersand Foundation.

 1998: Participated in 'Lifetimes' curated by Ruth Sack in Munich, Germany.